 A contract is the very first step you face when purchasing a license from Oracle or any other vendor.
 It’s important to know what you are signing and make sure you understand the applicability of all rules.

 Of course, cloud contracts are not simple.
 The agreement that governs cloud license purchases is called the Oracle Cloud Services Agreement (CSA).
 As part of it, there is also a Data Processing Agreement (DPA).
 The CSA contract refers to services offered, while the DPA applies to Personal Data Processing.

 So, what is new and interesting in cloud contracts?
 Well, it’s your lucky day!
-Oracle cloud agreements now offer the opportunity for two different types of audits.
+Oracle cloud agreements now offer the opportunity for two different types of software license audits.

 CSA – Oracle to Customer.
 Oracle may audit the use of Cloud Services (such as use of software tools) to assess whether your usage is in accordance with your contract.
 The tricky part here is that as opposed to the Oracle Master Agreement (the ex-OLSA), in which a standard audit clause exists giving you 45 days of notice to prepare for an audit, the Cloud contract does not specify a term for notice at all.